Kampar Regency: Economy

 Kampar Regency still has a lot of potential that can be exploited, especially in agriculture and aquaculture.
 Most of the population (67.22%) work in agriculture, plantation and forestry.
 Only a small fraction (12:22%) were working in the sector of Electricity, Gas and Water, as well as government.
 As one of the largest area in the province of Riau, Kampar ongoing basis to improve the facilities and infrastructure such as road network (1856.56 km), electricity (72.082 KWH) with 5 units of diesel power plant Hydroelectric Power Plant (HEPP) in Koto length that produces energy with a capacity of 114.240 KWH connected.
-Other facilities also include telecommunications services (fixed line, mobile phone and internet networks) and water network with a production capacity of 1,532,284 m³.
+Other facilities also include telecommunications services (fixed line, mobile phone and internet networks) and water network with a production capacity of 1,532,284 m^{3}.
 Agriculture Agriculture such as palm oil and rubber, which is one plant that is suitable for land in Kampar regency.
 Plantation Special plantations for palm oil plantations currently Kampar district has a land area of 241.5 thousand hectares with potential for crude palm oil (CPO) as much as 966 thousand tons.
 Fishery In the field of aquaculture catfish developed through cages (fish pond in the form of rafts) along the Kampar river, seen the number of cages were lined up neatly along the river kampardan the cooperation between the Government of Kampar PT.
 Benecom with a total investment of Rp.
 30 billion of which in the future will become a center Kampar catfish with a production of 220 tonnes per day.